-The Business Class seats were placed in a staggered configuration, a so-called Sogerma Solstys layout, whereby the foot compartment for each seat is located between and under the seats in front.
+The Business Class seats were placed in a staggered configuration, a so-called Sogerma Solstys layout.
+The foot compartment for each seat is located between and under the seats in front.
 The same layout can be found on Brussels Airlines’ A330, Austrian Airlines’ B777, SWISS’ Airbus A330/A340, Delta’s B767, and American’s B767.
-The staggered Business Class cabin configuration on Finnair comprises 10 single seats, while the remaining 22 seats come in pairs.
+Finnair’s staggered Business Class cabin configuration comprises 10 single seats, while the remaining 22 seats come in pairs.
 All seats enjoy a lot of privacy, as none of the rows quite line up.

-The design of the Business Class cabin itself looks fresh, airy and quite trendy with a predominantly soft blue colour scheme and some subtle greens.
+The design of the Business Class cabin itself looks fresh, airy, and quite trendy with a predominantly soft blue color scheme and some subtle greens.

 Travel companions should go for the paired, middle seats, which all have direct aisle access.
-There are also paired window seats in rows 1, 3, 5 and 7, but here the passenger in the window seat will have to jump over his/her neighbour’s feet to get access to aisle.
+There are also paired window seats in rows 1, 3, 5, and 7, but the passenger in the window seat will have to jump over his/her neighbor’s feet to get aisle access.

 Finnair Amenity Kit

-Amenities included a green blanket, a lovely green pillow, noise cancelling headphones, and an amenity kit featuring distinctive Marimekko prints and containing essentials including an eye shade, toothbrush and toothpaste, and Clarins moisturizer and lip balm.
-Socks, shaving kit, earplugs, mouthwash, hairbrush.
+Amenities included a green blanket, a lovely green pillow, noise-canceling headphones, and an amenity kit featuring distinctive Marimekko prints containing essentials including an eyeshade, toothbrush, toothpaste, Clarins moisturizer, and lip balm.
+Socks, shaving kit, earplugs, mouthwash, and hairbrush.